 Check Your Profile Information

-If a hacker is extremely cautious, none of the above methods may confirm a hack.
-In this situation, you should carefully check your profile information to ensure none has been changed.
+If a hacker is extremely cautious, none of the above methods may reveal a hack.
+In this case, check your profile information for any changes.

 Don’t Be Complacent